 Hardware Requirements for Chia Coin Farming

-Each 101.4 GiB plot supposedly requires up to 350 GiB of temporary storage, though we've managed to do a single plot multiple times on a 260 GiB SSD.
-Average write speed during the plotting process varies, sometimes it reaches over 100MB/s, other times it can drop closer to zero.
-When it drops, that usually means more computational work and memory are being used.
-Plotting also requires 4 GiB of RAM, so again, high capacity memory sticks are par for the course.
+Each 101.4 GiB plot requires up to 350 GiB of temporary storage, though in practice we've managed to do a single plot multiple times on a 260 GiB SSD.
+Average write speed during the plotting process varies, depending on your hardware, and MadMax will tend to push a lot more data through the drive in a short period of time.
+Plotting also requires 4 GiB of RAM, more with MadMax, so higher capacity memory sticks are par for the course.

-Based on the requirements, here are two sample builds — one for faster plotting (more concurrent plots) and one for slower plotting.
+Based on the requirements, here are two sample builds — one for faster plotting and one for slower plotting.
 Note that we currently do not recommend buying a lot of hardware to get into Chia farming.
-Even the cost of storage can be high, and you need a lot of it if you want to have a chance.
-Based on what we've heard from various farmers, even having hundreds of terabytes of Chia plots doesn't result in regular block hits.
+The cost of storage can be high, and you need a lot of it if you want to have a chance, plus you need the rest of the system as well for plotting.

 |Memory||Team 32GB DDR4-3200||$150|